laurencedawson/sync-for-reddit/changelog/development.md

 - Fixed an issue where updating the subreddit search term would reset the sort ([#305](https://github.com/laurencedawson/sync-for-reddit/issues/305))
 - Fixed an issue where the wrong subreddit in the drawer could be highlighted ([#1242](https://github.com/laurencedawson/sync-for-reddit/issues/1242))
 - Fixed an issue where messages were checked at startup even when disabled ([#798](https://github.com/laurencedawson/sync-for-reddit/issues/798))
+- Fixed an issue where website previews in selftext / comments were displayed incorrectly
+- Fixed an issue where the about bottomsheet would popup again if links were long pressed
+- Fixed an issue where award bottomsheets used the old style for buttons

 ## Internal
 - Removed the legacy CustomIpv4Dns class.
 Gfycat IPv6 requests will now automatically "fast fallback" to v4
+- Developer options can now be accessed by /r/redditsync mods in the settings
+- Added a way to demo the Discord join BottomSheet in the developer options

 ## Updates
 - com.squareup.okhttp3:okhttp > v5.0.0-alpha.8